cedricg-mirror/reflexions/Install.md

 It is also advised to restore your analysis environment between each sample supervision.

+Note: Because Reflexions is still in active development, the GUI displayed in this guide is suceptible to change before or after release.

 ## Non interactive mode

 - Boot a Windows 7 x64 / 8.1 x64 / 10 x64 Guest